What is Premises Liability?

 An invitee receives the highest protection under the law.
 The law requires property owners or occupants to exercise reasonable care for the safety of invitees while they are on their property.

 Indiana law presumes that in the case of an accident both the person harmed and the property owner each bears some responsibility for prevention.
-This joint responsibility is called a modified comparative negligence statute.
+This joint responsibility is called comparative fault.

-What this means is that you may be entitled to compensation if the court determines you bear no more than 50 percent of the responsibility for your accident and subsequent injury.
+What this means is that you may be entitled to compensation if the court determines you bear no more than 50 percent of the responsibility for your incident and subsequent injury.

 What does invited mean?